+ Add to Calendar

 This special tour will be hosted by AIANY guide Arthur Platt AIA, and will feature:

-Katie Mosher, Director of Restoration for the Billion Oyster Project (BOP), will discuss the estuary’s history as a diverse and thriving marine habitat as well as the BOP’s efforts to revive it.
+Pete Malinowski is the Executive Director of the Billion Oyster Project (BOP),w hose mission is to restore oyster reefs to New York Harbor through public education initiatives.
+Peter’s team develops and implements oyster research and restoration projects throughout NY Harbor and to date has restored 30 million oysters and 7 acres of habitat.
+Peter will discuss the estuary’s history as a diverse and thriving marine habitat as well as the BOP’s efforts to revive it.

 Clara Holmes is a Field Scientist with NYC Parks, specializing in Botany.
 Most of her field work consists of monitoring vegetation pre and post restoration, and tracking rare plant populations in NYC Parks.
 Clara will identify diverse urban forest sites and ongoing restoration work along the route.